Too much cholesterol (“koh-LEHS-tuh-rahl”) in your blood can cause heart disease or a heart attack. About 1 in 6 American adults has high cholesterol.

 What could raise my cholesterol?

-Many things can lead to too much cholesterol in your body, like:
+Many things can lead to high cholesterol, like:

-- Eating habits – eating too much saturated fat, trans fat, and cholesterol.
+- Eating too much saturated fat, trans fat, and cholesterol

 There are no signs or symptoms of high cholesterol.
 That’s why it’s so important to get your cholesterol checked.